 - Ownership or leasing documentation for homes and vehicles (deeds, titles, registrations, rental agreements, etc.)

 Also, protect your valuables, such as jewelry, in a safety deposit box or in a bolted safe in an interior closet.

-- If you have a boat, turn off the boat’s electrical system and remove the battery.
-Take any moveable equipment off the vessel to prevent breakage.
-Lash down anything that can’t be removed, such as the tiller, wheel, and booms.
-Wrap protective covering wherever the ropes touch the boat to prevent chafing.
-Seal off all windows, doors, and hatches, and make sure to shut off your boat’s fuel lines.
+- The United States Coast Guard recommends that boat owners turn off the watercraft electrical system and remove the battery.
+Additionally, remove any moveable equipment from the vessel to avoid breakage.
+Anything that can’t be removed, such as the tiller, wheel, and booms, should be firmly in place.
+Put protective covering in places where the ropes touch the boat to avert chafing.
+All windows, doors, and hatches should be sealed, and shut off the boat’s fuel lines.

-- If you plan to keep your vessel in the water, anchor your boat with at least two anchors and position the boat’s bow in the direction of the prevailing winds.
-Ensure that anchor lines are 10 times the water depth at the mooring location to counteract the effects of a storm surge.
-Cover engine room vents and plug the stern’s exhaust pipes to prevent water from flooding your motor.
+- For vessels that remain in the water, the Coast Guard recommends you use two anchors at minimum, and position the boat’s bow so it’s facing prevailing winds.
+Anchor lines should be 10 times the water depth at the mooring location to counteract the impact of a storm surge.
+Engine room vents should be covered and the stern’s exhaust pipes should e plugged to prevent water from flooding your motor.